wan2land/php-tensorflow/README.md

 ## Installation

-1. Download and Build the Tensorflow by Git Submodule.
+1. Download and Build the TensorFlow by Git Submodule.

    ```sh
    git submodule update --init --recursive